If you would like to receive our action alerts in your email inbox, send a request to smpa@sanmateopeaceaction.org

 - Canceling plans to replace the U.S. nuclear arsenal with modernized, enhanced weapons.

-Action: Folks in Rep. Kevin Mullin's district can contact him to express thanks for his support of the measure.
-Constituents of Anna Eshoo, or of others who have not co-sponsored, can contact them and ask that they sign on.
+Action: Folks in Rep. Kevin Mullin's district can contact him to express thanks for his support of the measure and urge him to co-sponsor a new version in the new Congress.
+Constituents of Rep Liccardo, or whomever is their Rep., can contact them and ask that they sign on.
 Suggest they need to show leadership and take this step toward preventing nuclear war and advancing policies that will make the world a safer place, before the unthinkable happens.

 Palestinian Rights are Human Rights